No matter what, your company will eventually need to pursue computer recycling. Here are 3 facts to keep in mind.

 Are the backrooms of your company turning into a computer junkyard?
 Whether your equipment has gone obsolete after a companywide upgrade or needs to be disposed of following a merger, the question of what should happen to your e waste needs to be tackled before that pile becomes a permanent fixture.

 Large or small.
 Local or multinational.
-Every business does at some point need to part with their computers.
+Every business does at some point need to pursue corporate electronic recycling to part with their computers.
 If you are just starting to set up a computer recycling program or evaluating your current process, your level of success rests partly on three important facts.

 1. Computer recycling is not a DIY job

 Decommissioning computer equipment and other IT assets is not a job for a novice.
 Although it may seem tempting and financially advantageous to circumvent third-party experts, a do-it-yourself approach not only brings significant financial risk.
 It also consumes resources that you’d be better off devoting to core business tasks.
 More than likely, your computer junkyard will grow as your attention is drawn elsewhere.

 In such a strictly regulated environment as electronics recycling, haphazard handling of data and careless disposition of toxic materials leaves your organization vulnerable to fines and reputation-shattering events.

 Meeting all applicable laws as well as industry, data, and environmental regulations is important.
 It requires the establishment of an audit trail.
 The audit trails meticulously shows the tracking, decommissioning, transportation, and sanitization of your IT assets.
 Without the right expertise in-house and secure facilities for data destruction at your disposal, would your DIY computer recycling program pass a regulatory checkup?

 2. It requires (at minimum) a certified professional partner